DwayneAnderson/react-antdown/readme.md

 # react-antdown

-Simply put, this component wraps the output of [react-markdown](https://www.npmjs.com/package/react-markdown) with a className of `.ant-typography`
+Simply put, this component wraps the output of [react-markdown](https://www.npmjs.com/package/react-markdown) with a className of `.ant-typography`.

 ## Install